fenesanancuta/Playwright-Csharp-Automation/README.md

 # Playwright C# Automation Tests
 My first automation testing project for --> https://happy-playpen.lovable.app

+## About
+This project was built to practice QA automation skills using the Page Object Model pattern with C# and Playwright.

 ## Tech Stack used:
 - C# / .NET 8